SkylerStearns/SkylerStearns/README.md

 ### 😎 Quick Bio:
-I started my Web Development Career as a Quality Assurance Engineer in mid 2019.
+I started my Web Development Career as a Quality Assurance Engineer in August 2019.
-As I became more comfortable with discovering bugs and diagnosing issues for my team, I took the next step, and began learning how to fix them myself.
+As I became more comfortable with discovering bugs and diagnosing issues for my team, I took the next step, and began learning how to fix things myself.
 One thing led to another, and now I'm a full time Full Stack Developer!

 ### Current Projects: